DrAdamRoe/cloud-variations/README.md

 Then, we will create and deploy our new _service_, which will tell Cloud Run to run between 2 and 5 instances of our container based on the image we have built and pushed already.

-`gcloud run deploy hello-cloud-run --image=europe-west3-docker.pkg.dev/cloud-variations-fs2021/hello-cloud/hello-cloud:latest --port=5000 --region=europe-west3 --allow-unauthenticated --min-instances=2 --max-instances=5`
+`gcloud run deploy hello-cloud-run --image=europe-west3-docker.pkg.dev/cloud-variations-fs2021/hello-cloud/hello-cloud:latest --port=5022 --region=europe-west3 --allow-unauthenticated --min-instances=2 --max-instances=5`

 This command should feel a bit like the one we used for the FaaS offering at the start, but with a bit more control.
+If your container runs locally but not on google cloud, you may need to change the build architecture.
+Have a look at the troubleshooting section below.

 Go over to the [dashboard](https://console.cloud.google.com/run/) and poke around a bit to see what you have running there.